UK Stocks-Factors to watch on April 10

-LONDON, April 10 (Reuters) - Britain’s FTSE 100 futures are up 0.4 percent at 0629 GMT.
+LONDON, April 10 (Reuters) - Britain’s FTSE 100 index is seen opening up by around 15 points on Friday, or 0.2 percent higher, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed 77.95 points higher on Thursday at 7,015.36 points.